LoulouNoLegend/RNA-Modding-Documentation/custom-maps/tutorials/creating-sharing/setup-the-project.md

 ![View of the file browser, from the Content folder.](https://github.com/LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/assets/40952934/2f96f4af-95df-4039-b3d2-35fccd7dae3d)

 **5.** Open the file you renamed.
 The only setting you need to change is the second one.
-It's extremely recommended to **change the _Chunk ID_ to a number between 100 and 100 000 and not common**, so there's low chances of having the same mod number as someone else's mod.
+It's extremely recommended to **change the _Chunk ID_ to a number between 100 and 100 000 that is not common**, so there's low chances of having the same mod number as someone else's mod.
 You can then save with the disk icon at the top left and close the file.

 *please don't use 1000 like the picture*